UD-CISC374/educational-game-project-team-8-jack-kuchma-ethan-chang/README.md

 # Title: NaCl The Base is Under Assault

 # Elevator Pitch
-This is a turn-based card game.
-The player plays against a bot and attempts to defeat the enemy by attacking it with chemistry cards they place down on the board.
-These cards are either an acid or base.
-The cards contain stats of moles and volume.
-Right clicking your card on the board heals you for it's molarity value.
-Moles is the card's health as well as the damage done to other cards.
-Take the enemy's health to 0 before they do to yours.
+Ethan: We created a card game that revolves around chemistry.
+More specifically -- excess and limiting reactants, acid-base reactions, and calculating molarity.

+Jack: The player plays cards from their hand.
+Then, the cards on the board be interacted with.

+Ethan: Cards are of two types -- acid and base.
+An acid card can only attack a base card and vice versa.
+Additionally, each card has stats of moles.
+If the player is the one with excess moles when attacking a card, the excess moles is converted to damage against the castle.
+The player's cards also has a volume stat, used for calculating molarity.

+Jack: Right clicking your card will heal your castle based on it's molarity.
+Every enemy's turn, their cards will damage your castle for each card's moles.
+When your castle reaches 0, you lose.
+When the enemy's castle health goes to 0, the player wins.

 # Basic Instructions
 Go through the instructions; click on each instruction box to read the next instruction.